 This topic is more like an overview over different types of bleedings and nomenclature, and also very long and boring.
 Stay strong!

-Extravasation of blood from vessels is the definition of haemorrhage, and it occurs in our everyday life, but have little impact on our health, like a paper cut or menstruation.
+Extravasation of blood from vessels is the definition of haemorrhage, and it occurs in our everyday life but usually has little impact on our blood volume, like a small paper cut or regular menstruation.
 However, some may be life threatening and may lead to hypovolemic shock (discussed in topic 26).

 Let’s look at some risks for haemorrhage other than paper cuts and menstruation:

 - Neoplastic erosion of vessel wall (cancerous growth)

 - Haemorrhagic diathesis, a group of diseases.

 Also, the nomenclature is important here.
 Large bleedings inside body cavities is given names according to their location:

 - Suffusion – Superficial bleeding in skin, that results in a bruise.

 - Haematoma – Mass-like defined haemorrhage, can appear in skin, bones, joints and in organs.

 - Apoplexy – Destructive bleeding inside an organ that, e.g. stroke